Ficool

 Charlie was already home, on the couch, watching a fishing show when I walked in with paint cans clanking.

-He looked at me.
-Looked at the bag.
+He looked at me, then looked at the bag.

 "Is that...?"

 He narrowed his eyes.
-"You're not painting your room black, are you?"
+"You're not planning on painting your room black, are you?"

 "No. I'm painting your house something other than sad beige and serial killer flannel."

 Charlie set down his beer.
-"I like the couch."
+"I like my couch."

 I pointed at it.
 "This couch looks like it haunts its own cabin."